NikkiSarah/NikkiSarah/README.md

 I have loved data and data analytics for many years and formalised this with a Master of Data Science late last year (and subsequently got a job as a Data Scientist).
 I am passionate about continuing to learn as much as I can about data science, and helping others in the field.
 I may not upload new content to my profile often, but there's always something in the works.

-I know Python, R and a fair amount of SQL.
+I know Python, R, a fair amount of SQL and how to use Power BI.

 Some of the projects I'm currently working on are:
-- learning about the R modeltime library
+- learning isolation forests in anomaly detection
-- analysing credit card loan data
+- learning about causal forests
-- using deep learning to predict electricity prices
+- an unsupervised learning project

 <!--
 **NikkiSarah/NikkiSarah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.